Post six of fourteen, in section About Awakening

 There are moments in people’s development when they can be taught in this largely impersonal and structured way.

-An example of this is large Goenka style retreats.
+An example of this is large Goenka-style retreats.
 These retreats work by creating a very structured environment that is designed to help people connect to a certain aspect of their being.
-It will work for some people and some people it will affect negatively, depending on what that person needs in that moment.
+For example, with Goenka, they are teaching everyone vipassana meditation.
+It will work for some people, not for others, and for some people it will affect them negatively, depending on what that person needs in that moment.